Commercial Refrigeration, Preventive Maintenance Agreements

 It’s the middle of your dinner rush, with a packed house, and one of your line cooks reaches into a low boy to grab ingredients, only to find everything warm.
 What do you do?
-If your first thought is to chuck it and get to the nearest Restaurant Depot to replace it, then you have the wrong instinct.
-Treating your restaurant refrigeration equipment like disposable items can cost your restaurant a lot of money.
+Get to the nearest Restaurant Depot to replace it?
+Not the smartest move: treating your restaurant refrigeration equipment like disposable items can cost you a lot of money.

 It’s true that heavy repairs can be pricey.
 So what’s the alternative?
 Properly maintained restaurant refrigeration equipment won’t need repairs.
-Best of all, with proper care your fridges and freezers will last much longer and save you the cost of replacing them entirely.
+With proper care, your fridges and freezers will last much longer.

 Why restaurant refrigeration equipment needs to be maintained

 We treat many items in our lives, like cars and houses, with the care and attention to make them last a long time.
-So why act like restaurant refrigeration equipment is disposable?
-A little bit of maintenance will go a long way in extending the life of your coolers.
+So why should restaurant refrigeration equipment be disposable?
+A little bit of maintenance will go a long way in extending the life of your kitchen equipment.

-Restaurants place a much heavier load on refrigeration equipment than households.
+Restaurants place a much heavier load on refrigeration equipment than households do.
 Because these items are used a lot more, they need more care than your average refrigerator.
 Regular maintenance is required to look after your equipment.

-There’s more at stake when a fridge or freezer fails than other items in the kitchen.
-A sudden fridge failure can start a chain reaction that you’d be much better off avoiding in the first place.
-Loss of a fridge means loss of product, and lost product will mean lost customers.
+There’s a lot at stake when a restaurant fridge or freezer fails.
+Loss of a fridge means loss of product, and lost product can often lead to lost customers.
 A subtle failure (like a temperature increase) could risk contaminated food without you realizing it.
 Preventing a fridge failure is worth the effort.

 A maintenance plan is useful for keeping your unit clean, replacing worn out parts before they break, and increasing output.
 Restaurant refrigeration equipment gets more efficient when it is clean and operating correctly.
 The more efficient the equipment is, the less money you have to spend on electricity.
 Most restaurant profit margins are slim enough without wasteful charges.
 Restaurant refrigeration equipment upkeep is an easy way to limit unnecessary expenses.

-8 ways you can take care of your restaurant refrigeration equipment
+8 ways to care for restaurant refrigeration equipment

 There are many things you can do to maintain your own restaurant refrigeration equipment.

-- 8. Lastly, taking care of your restaurant refrigeration equipment would not be complete without a maintenance plan.
-There are some tasks your equipment requires less often that is best left to the professionals.
-With a plan, you can schedule maintenance twice a year.
+There are maintenance tasks your equipment requires that are best left to the professionals.
+With a maintenance plan, you can schedule maintenance twice a year.
 These visits should include a thorough inspection, cleaning, and repair on the parts of your restaurant refrigeration equipment.
 Attempting some of these tasks yourself could be dangerous for your equipment or void your warranty.

 - Inspecting all parts for wear and tear that could lead to failures